 Keto diet?
-Preparing for your Keto Cleanse?
 Just trying to be a little more conscious of your carbs?

 A major mistake that often gets made on a Keto or low-carb diet is not incorporating enough plant-based nutrition for fear of carbohydrates.
 Particularly on a diet with a high concentration of acidifying foods like meat and dairy, it is essential that you focus on your micronutrient (vitamins and minerals) intake just as much as you are obsessing over your daily macronutrient values (fat, carbs, and protein).